massifrg/pandoc-export-index/README.md

 ## Caveats

-Writers and filters in this collections need to load a base module, `pandoc-indices.lua`;
+Writers and filters in this collection need to load a base module, `pandoc-indices.lua`;
 to avoid errors, copy it to the directory you are running pandoc or run pandoc from the `src` directory of this package.